Four Sample Baroque Drafts

 Notes

-Presented here is a set of sequential variations on a simple ground bass, appropriate for
+Presented here is a set of sequential variations on a simple harmonic ostinato, appropriate for

-generic keyboard instru-ment(s).
-This PDF booklet of photocopied pencil and/or
+generic keyboard instruments.
+The following PDF booklets of photocopied pencil pages

-dating from 1966 constitutes one of several contrapuntal scores to be added
+dating from 1966 constitute several contrapuntal scores to be added

 piecemeal, starting sequentially in January 2026.
 These samples were class